Walter Citrine, 1st Baron Citrine: Finland

 My Finnish Diary Citrine's favourable account of his visit to Finland during its Winter War against the Soviet Union.

 Citrine was totally opposed to the Soviet incursion into Finland in late 1939 and was persuaded to join a Council of Labour delegation to Finland to report to both the Labour Party and TUC.

 He visited Finland at the height of its Winter War against the Soviet Union in January 1940.
-He interviewed many people ranging from General Carl Mannerheim to Soviet prisoners.
+He interviewed many people ranging from General Gustaf Mannerheim to Soviet prisoners.
 He visited the front line near the Summa sector of the Mannerheim line.
 He wrote a popular account of his brief visit in My Finnish Diary.

 Soviet Union

 In October 1941 a TUC delegation under his leadership travelled on the Australian warship HMAS Norman from Iceland to the Soviet Union (Archangel) via the Arctic route.
 The Anglo-Soviet Trade Union Committee they established with the Soviet trade unions was part of the TUC's diplomatic efforts to cement the Anglo-Soviet alliance against the Nazis after the German invasion of Russia.
-The Soviet Foreign Secretary, Molotov, asked to meet them to press for more British assistance in the war and Citrine briefed Churchill and Eden on his return.
+The Soviet foreign secretary, Molotov, asked to meet them to press for more British assistance in the war and Citrine briefed Churchill and Eden on his return.
 This prior to the establishment of the Arctic convoys to supply war materials from Britain to the Soviet Union.

 Postwar

 When the Labour Party came to power in 1945, Citrine was about to retire from the TUC but was not invited to join the government by Attlee and Bevin.
-In 1946, at the invitation of the Minister of Fuel and Power, Emmanuel Shinwell MP, he was invited to join the newly nationalized National Coal Board and given a welfare role for its then 700,000 or so miners (pithead baths, Summer Schools and machinery for joint consultation).
+In 1946, at the invitation of the Minister of Fuel and Power, Emmanuel Shinwell MP, he was invited to join the newly nationalised National Coal Board and given a welfare role for its then 700,000 or so miners (pithead baths, Summer Schools and machinery for joint consultation).
 He served for a year until Shinwell again recommended his appointment as Chairman of the British Electricity Authority (from 1955 the Central Electricity Authority), and in 1947, Prime Minister Attlee confirmed this 'romance' appointment for the former electrician.
 He served in this capacity for ten years (remaining on the Board until 1962 in a part-time capacity.
 In this role, he embarked on an entirely new career, hence the second volume of his memoirs title, Two Careers.

 Citrine at the TUC worked with Prime Minister Clement Attlee, Foreign Minister Ernest Bevin and other Labour leaders to develop an anti-Communist foreign policy in 1945–46.
 He collaborated with the American Federation of Labor to strengthen non-Communist unions around the world, especially in the West Indies.